lborg019/alain.xyz/portfolio/blog/the-making-of-alain-xyz/index.md

 Similar to Latex References, to place references, simply write `[^yourrefname]`, and this will be matched with the folder's `references.json` file.
 (This is directly inspired by the same feature on [stackedit.io](https://stackedit.io)).

-In addition, you can write complex math equations with Katex like The emission-absorption optical model from the book [Real Time Volume Rendering by Klaus Engel et al.](http://www.real-time-volume-graphics.org/):
+In addition, you can write complex math equations with KaTex like The emission-absorption optical model from the book [Real Time Volume Rendering by Klaus Engel et al.](http://www.real-time-volume-graphics.org/):

 \[I(D) = I_0 e^{-\int_{s_0}^{D} \kappa(t) dt} + \int_{s_0}^D q(s) e^{-\int_{s_0}^{D} \kappa(d) dt} \; ds\]

-The system even supports tooltips thanks to [Hint.css]():
+The system even supports tooltips thanks to [Hint.css](https://kushagragour.in/lab/hint/):

-<span class="hint--bottom-right" aria-label="The Integral from the light source to the camera at distance D">\(I_0\)</span>\( = ... \)
+<span class="hint--right" aria-label="The Integral from the light source to the camera at distance D">\(I_0\)</span>\( = ... \)

 ## `<About/>` - An Online Resume